 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Cobhent has been recorded under many different variations, including Cobham, Cobbam, Cobban and others.

 Early Notables of the Cobhent family (pre 1700)

-Another 100 words (7 lines of text) are included under the topic Early Cobhent Notables in all our PDF Extended History products and printed products wherever possible.
+Cobham and Joan de Beauchamp, given a licence to crenellate by Richard II in 1381 and built...
+Another 75 words (5 lines of text) are included under the topic Early Cobhent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cobhent family to the New World and Oceana

 For many English families, the political and religious disarray that shrouded England

 made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Cobhent or a variant listed above: Mary Cobham who settled in Barbados with servants in 1680; Robert Cobham, who came to Philadelphia in 1774; Thomas Cobham, who settled in New Hampshire

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.